 Homemade Pita Bread?

 Four minutes in the oven is all that it takes to make freshly baked homemade Pita Bread.
 My Pita Bread recipe is very easy to make, a yeast-leavened flatbread originating in the Mediterranean and the Middle East dating back over 4000 years!

 Freshly baked, the delicious smell and flavor of Pita Bread fresh out of the oven is far superior to the stale old pita bread you buy in the store.
-Baked at a high temperature, the moisture in the dough turns to steam causing the Pita bread to puff up making its own little pocket.
+The Pita is baked at a high temperature, the moisture in the dough turns to steam causing the Pita bread to puff up making its own little pocket.
 Perfect for stuffing with your choice of sandwich fixings or even better, my fresh homemade Baked Falafel recipe.
 If you’re going to go make homemade Falafels, you definitely need to take an extra few minutes to make homemade Pita Bread, you’ll be glad you did.